Popular Tools by VOCSO

 As a general principle, you should avoid placing light colored text on dark background.
 You website background’s color should be a bit lighter than text to so as to make it more readable.

 In addition, use the right font size and style.
 Select text and font size that is easily readable.
 A site with unreadable texts and poor colour combination discourage users from returning.

 Selecting the right photos for your site is handy when it comes to brand positioning and enticing your target audience.
-You can consider buying high quality professional images to enhance the appearance of your site.
+You can consider buying high-quality professional images or using tools like Wepik to create custom designs to enhance the appearance of your site.
 Also consider using videos, graphics and info-graphics, as these are more effective at communicating.

 Use social media widgets to connect your website to more users.
 Allowing access via Twitter, Facebook, Instagram, and other social media platform give visitors more options for accessing your website.